KostasValeckas/PyLongslit/paper.md

 ![NOT ALFOSC observation of SDSS_J213510+2728.\label{fig:alfosc}](alfosc_comp.png)

 We see good agreement between the two pipelines on both axes, for both the extracted spectrum and the noise estimation.
+For NOT ALFOSC data, we see some deviation in the error magnitude and error related to strong sky-lines.
+This is due to skipping modelled sky subtraction in the PyLongslit run,  as the A-B sky background subtraction was sufficient by itself.

 We disclose the data and parameters used for both pipeline executions.